 10. How many Pathways grants will be awarded?
-Do you have a preliminary estimate of the amount for each award?

 The CHRC has a potential total of approximately \$13 million to award in new grant funding to support the two-year Pathways projects.
 Applications must include a budget proposal that covers the full two-year grant, with expenditures calculated annually using the budget form provided by the CHRC.